fletchjp/VCANSAM3X8E/README.md

 * Duncan Greenwood - Created the CBUS library for Arduinos upon which this VLCB library is based on.
 * Sven Rosvall - Converted the CBUS library into the main VLCB-Arduino library suite.
-* Martin Da Costa - Contributed to Sven's work and converted the CBUSACAN2040 library to this VCAN2040.
+* Martin Da Costa - Contributed to Sven's work and converted the CBUSACAN2040 library to make VCAN2040.
 * John Fletcher - Adapted the CBUSSAM3X8E library for VLCB using VCAN2040 as a model.

 ## License